Writing Rules

 Next steps

-Section titled “Next steps”- Common Rule Patterns — Copy-pasteable patterns for dependency checks, naming conventions, import restrictions, and more.
+Section titled “Next steps”- Common Rule Patterns — Copy-pasteable patterns organized by category: dependency management, import restrictions, file structure, code quality, database schema, and architecture boundaries.

 - Rule API Reference — Full reference for all rule API types and functions.